Loading

 How many miles can you get out of a 2007 Dodge Ram 1500?

-• Maintenance: Regular oil changes, tire rotations, and brake inspections can significantly extend the life of your vehicle.
+• Maintenance: Regular oil changes, tire rotations, and other recommended maintenance tasks can help extend the life of the vehicle and improve its fuel efficiency.

 What year Ram 1500 trucks should I stay away from?